CodeAtom1/WebAPI-aks-deployment/README.md

 	- Cluster IP is kind of internal IP
 24. Now verify if your service is up & running using command:- `kubectl get services`
+25. Check your aks public ip after deployment by LoadBalancer and call your API on that ip.